-Though each strategy is unique, there are few foundational elements that are consistent among successful implementations of predictive technology.
+Though each strategy is unique, there are 4 foundational elements that are consistent among successful implementations of predictive technology:

-- Assess your model: Machine learning algorithms cannot read the future; they are fallible.
+Machine learning algorithms cannot read the future; they are fallible.
 The models employed by your organization should be reviewed and maintained by an expert.
 Likewise, model output should be interpreted by an experienced stakeholder.
-Approximately 80 percent of organizations place some kind of quality control on their predictive strategy, according to TDWI Research.

-- Give your strategy time: Predictive modeling recommendations require a ramp-up period before they reach their full potential to maximize ROI.
-Research from Salesforce revealed that the rate of orders influenced by predictive intelligence recommendations increased from 11.47 percent to 34.71 percent over 36 months, on average.
+Predictive modeling recommendations require a ramp-up period before they reach their full potential to maximize ROI.
+Research from Salesforce revealed that the rate of orders influenced by predictive intelligence recommendations increased from 11.47% to 34.71% over 36 months, on average.

-- Integrate your strategy with sales: Predictive marketing conversations should include stakeholders from the marketing and sales departments.
+Predictive marketing conversations should include stakeholders from the marketing and sales departments.
 Strategic models can benefit lead generation, cross-selling and up-selling objectives.
-In a Forrester survey, 70 percent of companies with predictive strategies were rated exceptional at customer engagement, and 66 percent were rated strong at selling to repeat customers.

 Data-driven marketing technologies can bring amazing advantages to marketing teams of any scale.
 Utilizing massive datasets and sophisticated machine learning algorithms, predictive models identify leads, predict audience preferences, support marketing automation goals and drive customer engagement.